London police tactics at vigil for slain woman draw scrutiny - WTMJ

 Associated Press

-LONDON (AP) — An official vigil for a London woman whose killing has a police officer facing murder charges and is spurring a national conversation about violence against women in the U.K. ended Saturday night with the city’s police department under scrutiny for the way officers handled some participants at the event held in defiance of coronavirus restrictions.
+LONDON (AP) — London’s police department is under scrutiny for the way officers handled some participants at an unofficial vigil Saturday night for a London woman whose death led to murder charges against a fellow officer and spurred a national conversation about violence against women in the U.K.

 Hundreds of people disregarded a judge’s ruling and police requests by gathering at Clapham Common in honor of Sarah Everard, 33, who last was seen alive near the south London park on March 3.
 Demonstrators said they wanted to draw attention to the fear and danger many women see as a daily part of British life.

-Note: This version has been corrected to show that Home Secretary Patel is a woman.